-Copies of students' program plan, signed by program faculty, must be filed with the program's Student Services Coordinator.
+Copies of students' program plan, signed by program faculty, must be filed with the program's Academic Program Coordinator.
 Program plans are used as an advising tool between advisors and students.
 Students should begin developing their program plan during their first year, and submit the plan with the assistance of their advisor, for faculty approval by no later than the end of spring term of their second year.
 The following steps and regulations govern the submission and approval of student program plans:

 Step 1.
-Obtain a copy of the program plan form from your advisor or the program's Student Services Coordinator.
+Obtain a copy of the program plan form from your advisor or the program's Academic Program Coordinator.

 Step 2.
-Secure an informal copy of your most recent University of Oregon transcripts from the Registrar's office or from Duckweb.
+Secure an informal copy of your most recent University of Oregon transcripts from the Registrar's office or from DuckWeb.
 If you are transferring any graduate credits from other universities, be sure to secure those transcripts as well.
-The Transfer of Graduate Credit form can be found online at https://gradschool.uoregon.edu/sites/default/files/transferGradCreditGS820_Redacted.pdf
+The Transfer of Graduate Credit form can be found online at https://graduatestudies.uoregon.edu/sites/default/files/transfer-of-grad-credit.pdf.